stormshield/azure-templates/sns/sns-4-nics/README.md

 * The virtual network has a public subnet facing Internet and 3 private subnets for servers
 * 3 route tables are created to route trafic from the private networks through the SNS appliance
+* Inter-subnet traffic inspection is enabled by the UDR for each subnet in the route tables

 ## Note about the password: